MHKiT-Software/MHKiT/docs/source/dolfyn.rst

 .. _dolfyn:

-Dolfyn Module
+DOLfYN Module
 ====================
-The dolfyn module contains a set of functions to injest binary Nortek or RDI files.
-Only available in MHKiT-Python in v0.5.0.
+The dolfyn (Doppler Oceanography Library for pYthoN) module contains a set of functions to injest binary Nortek or RDI files.
+Only available in MHKiT-Python in v0.5.0 or later.

-The Dolfyn module contains the following submodules:
+The dolfyn module contains the following submodules:

 * ``adp``: Contains functions to process, clean and analyze ADCP data
 * ``adv``: Contains functions to process, clean and analyze ADV data